National Resistance Front: Pakistan

-Since 2024, following Pakistan's fall with the Taliban, several sources have asserted that Pakistan's Inter-Services Intelligence (ISI) established covert relations with the NRF.
+Since 2024, following Pakistan's border skirmishes with the Taliban, several sources have asserted that Pakistan's Inter-Services Intelligence (ISI) may have established covert relations with the NRF.
 Analysts asserted Pakistan may have been backing the NRF as payback for the Taliban backing the Tehreek-e-Taliban Pakistan (TTP).
+This represented a significant strategic pivot where the two groups found temporary and tactical alignment against a shared enemy.